Efficient computation of the Nagaoka--Hayashi bound for multi-parameter estimation with separable measurements: Examples

 \subsection{Example 2: Phase and transmissivity estimation in interferometry}

-In our next example, we consider the problem of estimation of phase change $\phi$ and transmissivity $\eta$ in one arm of an interferometer as shown in Fig.~\ref{fig:oiwl}.
-Following~\citet{Crowley2014}, we consider initial pure states with a definite photon number $N$ across the two modes $\ket{\psi_\text{in}}=\sum_{k=0}^N \ket{k,N-k} a_k$.

-One family of states with a fixed photon number is the Holland--Burnett states which are obtained by interfering two Fock states with equal number of photons on a balanced beam splitter.
+In our next example, we consider the problem of estimation of phase change $\phi$ and transmissivity $\eta$ in one arm of an interferometer as shown in Fig.~3.
+Following Crowley et al.~\cite{Crowley2014}, we consider initial pure states with a definite photon number $N$ across the two modes $\ket{\psi_\text{in}}=\sum_{k=0}^N \ket{k,N-k} a_k$, where $\ket{N,M}$ represents a state with $N$ photons in the first mode and $M$ photons in the second mode.
+One family of states with a fixed photon number is the Holland--Burnett states which are obtained by interfering two Fock states with an equal number of photons on a balanced beam splitter.
 These states lead to a phase estimation precision better than an interferometer driven by a coherent light source with the same number of photons~\cite{Holland1993}.
-The Holevo bound for the Holland--Burnett state was computed by~\citet{Albarelli2019} for up to $N=14$.
+The Holevo bound for the Holland--Burnett state was computed by Albarelli et al.~\cite{Albarelli2019} for up to $N=14$.
 In general, the Holevo bound requires a collective measurement on several probes to be saturated.
-But for some values of $N$ and $\eta$, the Holevo bound can be saturated by an individual measurement, $\Pi^{(\phi)}$ that optimally measures the phase~\cite{Albarelli2019}.
+But for some values of $N$ and $\eta$, the Holevo bound can be saturated by a separable measurement, $\Pi^{(\phi)}$ that optimally measures the phase~\cite{Albarelli2019}.

-We compute the Nagaoka bound for these states for different values of $\eta$ with $\phi=0$ and for $N$ up to 14.
-We find that they always coincide (up to numerical noise) with the Holevo bound.
+We compute the Nagaoka bound for these states for different values of $\eta$ with $\phi=0$ for $N$ up to 14 using our SDP.
+We find that the Nagaoka and Holevo bounds always coincide (up to numerical noise).
 This is to be expected when $\Pi^{(\phi)}$ saturates the Holevo bound, but is not so obvious when it does not.
-The fact that there is no gap between the Holevo and Nagaoka bound implies one of two possibilities: either (i) the Nagaoka bound is not tight or (ii) individual measurements are always optimal for simultaneous estimation of $\phi$ and $\eta$, in other words, collective measurements cannot do better.
+The fact that there is no gap between the Holevo and Nagaoka bound implies one of two possibilities: either (i) the Nagaoka bound is not tight or (ii) separable measurements are always optimal for simultaneous estimation of $\phi$ and $\eta$, in other words, collective measurements cannot do better.
 In the following, we show that the second statement is true.